Convert Sweet Potato from Pounds to Whole Sweet potatoes

 A small sweet potato is around 40% of the weight of a large one, so 'three sweet potatoes' in a tray bake or pie can swing the yield.
 Pick the right size below to keep mash, fries, and casseroles on target.

-Enter an amount, pick your units, and set the item size for whole-item counts.
+Weigh it exact, get a scaleEnter an amount, pick your units, and set the size for counting whole sweet potatoes.

 Result